iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 For help choosing between spot Bitcoin ETFs, see our Best Bitcoin ETF guide.
 If you prefer to sell your own covered calls on IBIT rather than delegate to a managed product, our covered call calculator shows break-even and max profit in both USD and BTC terms.

-How IBPI Compares to Existing Bitcoin Income ETFs
+How BITA Compares to the Other Bitcoin Income ETFs

 | Ticker | Issuer | Fee | AUM | 1Y Return |